cdklabs/cdk-appflow/README.md

 ## Confidential information

 Amazon AppFlow application integration is done using `ConnectionProfiles`.
 A `ConnectionProfile` requires providing sensitive information in the form of e.g. access and refresh tokens.
 It is *recommended* that such information is stored securely and passed to AWS CDK securely.
 All sensitive fields are effectively `IResolvable` and this means they can be resolved at deploy time.
 With that one should follow the [best practices for credentials with CloudFormation](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/security-best-practices.html#creds).
+In this library, the sensitive fields are typed as `SecretValue` to emphasize these should not be plain strings.

 An example of using a predefined AWS Secrets Manager secret for storing sensitive information can be found below: